room701/laravel-admin-template/README.md

     - Framework: Vue or Alpine
     - CSS Framework: WindyCSS or Tailwind | Tailwind
     - AJAX: HTMX or Inertia or livewire | livewire
-    - ICON: Fontawasome or eva-icons | Fontawasome
+    - ICON: Fontawasome or eva-icons or css.gg | Fontawasome
 - PHP:
     - yaml: spatie/yaml-front-matter
     - form: laravelcollective/html or protonemedia/laravel-form-components